 With the appeal trials for two defendants given death sentences in high-profile and very similar murder cases expected to commence in 2013, Josei Seven (Jan.
 10-17) reports that there is a good chance both judgments will be overturned.

-In April, the Saitama District Court found accused serial killer Kanae Kijima guilty of three counts of murder and sentenced her to death.
+In April, the Saitama District Court found Kanae Kijima guilty on three counts of murder and sentenced her to death.

 Tetsuya Fujimoto, a professor at Tokiwa University, says that the rather lengthy time between trials is due to all the evidence involved.